oracle-samples/oracle-db-examples/java/jdbc/statement-interceptor/interceptor/Readme.md

 ### Listener

 `com.oracle.jdbc.samples.interceptor.SQLStatementInterceptor` is a trace event listener responsible for analyzing SQL statements.
-When a SQL statement is intercepted, the listener will loop through all defined rules and check if the SQL statement matches the rule.
+When an SQL statement is intercepted, the listener will loop through all defined rules and check if the SQL statement matches the rule.
 If a match is found (a risk is detected), the actions defined for that given rules are triggered.

 ### Configuration

-The configuration of rules and actions as a JSON file, the latter should contain an array of simple object with the following attributes:
+The configuration of rules and actions as a JSON file, the latter should contain an array of simple objects with the following attributes:

 - "className": Fully qualified class name of the rule type.
 - "parameter": Parameter of that rule.
 (Optional)
-- "actions": List of action to execute when this rule matches.
+- "actions": List of actions to execute when this rule matches.

 #### Interceptor configuration example